 The City of Hamburg hosts a lot of large-scale events on a regular basis with more than a million visitors from the city, the metropolitan region and from abroad.

 Hamburg DOM is Northern Germany’s biggest goose fair.
-It takes place three times a year with a duration of four weeks in spring, summer and winter, in a special, gated area (Heiligengeistfeld).
+It takes place three times a year with a duration of four weeks in spring, summer and winter, in a loosely fenced area (Heiligengeistfeld).
 It offers show booths, nostalgic carousels, high-tech rides and a food-mile, in total 251 attractions on 160,000 sqm with a yearly amount of 7-10 million visitors during the 91 DOM days.

-For both events, crowd management – with an improvement of the security measures – and noise reduction – to improve the quality of life of the residents of the surrounding area, are crucial issues to be faced during the three years of the MONICA project.
+For both events, crowd management – with an improvement of the security measures – and observation of environmental data – to improve the safety of the visitors, are crucial issues to be faced during the three years of the MONICA project.